Updated April 15, 2023

-The strategy of Price Adjustment is one of the most widely used market penetration tactics.
-A example could be lowering the price of a product or service with the aim of increasing sales is a price adjustment tactic.
+Price Adjustment is one of the most widely used market penetration tactics.
+An example could be lowering the price of a product or service to increase sales is a price adjustment tactic.
 Furthermore, the alteration (increase or decrease) in the price of a product after analyzing the competitors’ products is also a scenario of price adjustment.
-But, in the real sense, this marketing strategy should be used very judiciously as overdoing it can lead to adverse results.
-Like, increasing your price consistently may make the customers believe that you are a company of high-profit motive.
-Decreasing the price too often would make them to believe that your products are of sub-standard quality.
+But, in the real sense, this marketing strategy should be used judiciously, as overdoing it can lead to adverse results.
+Like, increasing your price consistently may make the customers believe you are a company with a high-profit motive.
+Decreasing the price too often would cause them to think that your products are of sub-standard quality.

 2. Augmented promotion

-The drastic increase in promotion of a product (or service) can lead to dramatic results.
-For example, advertising can be a wonderful tool for increasing brand awareness.
-Companies do have a choice of making their campaigns long-term or short-term which depends upon their needs and budget.
-However, the thing to be considered is that whatever be the size of the campaign, it must be well-planned and thought-out.
-An easy to counter promotional campaign would be simply ruined by competitors in this age of cut-throat competition.
+The drastic increase in promoting a product (or service) can lead to dramatic results.
+For example, advertising can be an excellent tool for increasing brand awareness.
+Companies can choose to make their campaigns long-term or short-term depending on their needs and budget.
+However, the thing to be considered is that whatever the size of the campaign, it must be well-planned and thought-out.
+Competitors would ruin an easy-to-counter promotional campaign in this age of cut-throat competition.

 3. Distribution Channels

 The strategy of Distribution Channels is one of the most constructive market penetration strategies.
-This strategy typically involves opening of new distribution channels by focusing on a particular distribution channel.
-For example, if selling through retail outlets is your primary channel, then you can learn to gain new channels like telemarketing, e-mail marketing, online marketing, etc. Such opening of new distribution channels pave the way for more new channels and thus lead to increased market space and overall profitability.
+This strategy typically involves opening new distribution channels by focusing on a particular distribution channel.
+For example, if selling through retail outlets is your primary channel, you can learn to gain new channels like telemarketing, e-mail marketing, online marketing, etc. Such opening of new distribution channels paves the way for more new channels and thus leads to increased market space and overall profitability.

 4. Improving Products

-It is true that to really appeal to your customers, you must improve your product quality.
-However, sometimes by communicating to them about the better standard of the product itself can do the trick and no major improvement in the product may be needed.
-This is because most consumers are encouraged to buy a product just by its appeal and do not necessarily check whether it proves itself or not.
-Thus, only by doing slight adjustments with the product and it’s packaging you can appeal more strongly and increase your sales revenue.
+It is true that to appeal to your customers, you must improve your product quality.
+However, sometimes communicating to them about the better standard of the product can do the trick, and no significant improvement in the product may be needed.
+This is because most consumers are encouraged to buy a product just by its appeal and do not necessarily check whether it proves itself.
+Thus, only by slightly adjusting the product and its packaging can you appeal more strongly and increase your sales revenue.

 5. Upsurge Usage

-A very potent method of market penetration is that of increased usage of any product or service.
-If a marketing promotion campaign is effectively delivered at a specific area, then it would lead to an upsurge in product use which would thus lead to better market penetration with the increase in sales figures.
+A compelling method of market penetration is the increased usage of any product or service.
+If a marketing promotion campaign is effectively delivered in a specific area, then it would lead to an upsurge in product use which would thus lead to better market penetration with the increase in sales figures.

 6. Knowing Risk and Growth

-Most marketers whenever think of growth, think of new launches.
+Most marketers, whenever they think of growth, think of new launches.
 However, it is only partially true.
-Actually, it can be risky too.
-When a new product is being launched, there exists the risk of it being successful or not.
-But, an efficient distribution channel along with a smooth delivery process makes it sure that the product does meet the expectations.
-Similarly, entering a brand new segment of the market can be risky as well.
-Therefore, it is absolutely essential to know your market and your product in order to do well and beyond expectations.
+It can be risky too.
+When a new product is launched, the risk of it being successful or not exists.
+But, an efficient distribution channel and a smooth delivery process ensure that the product meets expectations.
+Similarly, entering a brand-new market segment can also be risky.
+Therefore, knowing your market and product is essential to do well and beyond expectations.
 An effective way to do this is to properly communicate with the customers and be sensitive to their requirements and wants.

 7. Create barriers to entry

-When it comes to adopting strategic options, it is crucial to leverage your business’s strengths in a correct and just manner.
+When adopting strategic options, you must leverage your business’s strengths correctly and justly.
 For example, by minimizing your variable costs, you can boost your sales and establish a barrier to entry for others.
-This is why many firms with superior technology and distinct processes are able to reduce variable costs and earn better gross margins per item sold.
-With a substantial share in the market and an efficient marketing process, your business could create a barrier to entry to prevent competitors from coming into your industry.
+This is why many firms with superior technology and distinct processes can reduce variable costs and earn better gross margins per item sold.
+With a substantial share in the market and an efficient marketing process, your business could create a barrier to entry to prevent competitors from entering your industry.

 8. Be unique and think differently

-Although, the entire process of market penetration seems simple and monotonous, yet it’s a big challenge if you perceive it to be.
-To overcome the challenge, you need to be more unique and highly innovative in your approach.
+Although the entire market penetration process seems simple and monotonous, it’s a big challenge if you perceive it to be.
+To overcome the challenge, your approach must be unique and highly innovative.
 A repetitive selling strategy would yield unsatisfactory results and hinder your growth potential.
-So, it would be better to think different and modify your penetration tactics as and when required.
-By being more innovative and adding value to your products you enhance your success chances.
+So, it would be better to think differently and modify your penetration tactics as and when required.
+By being more innovative and adding value to your products, you enhance your success chances.